learnlearnin/learnlearnin.github.io/content/web-development.md

 ## Coding ##
 ### IDE ###
-I use ~~[atom editor](../atom-editor/)~~ [visual studio code](https://code.visualstudio.com/) for coding web.
+I use [zed](https://zed.dev/) for coding web.
 Use autocomplete plugins, syntax highlighting, linter plugins (and beautifier if you can't write beautiful code on your own.)

 ### HTML ###
 Write accessible, valid HTML.